What is auto enrolment?

 Most nannies will need to be automatically enrolled into the pension scheme, and both the nanny and the employer will have to contribute to it.

 For a quick introduction to automatic enrolment, you can download our PDF leaflet:

 Download our Auto Enrolment & Workplace Pensions Factsheet

 Do all nannies need to be automatically enrolled?

-Most do; nannies who are aged between 22 and the State Pension Age and earn above the Tax Free Allowance (currently £10,000) will need to be automatically enrolled.
+Nannies who are aged between 22 and the State Pension Age and earn above the Tax Free Allowance (currently £10,000) will qualify and need to be automatically enrolled.
 You can work out when your nanny will reach State Pension Age by using the Government's State Pension Age Calculator.

 My nanny is part time - will I have to set up a pension for her?